revaturelabs/cms-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Caching

+Caching is done using the annotations within the @ngx-cachable package.
+This package will need to be imported using the 'npm install @ngx-cacheable' command.
+You can find more information via [Ngx-Cachable README](https://github.com/angelnikolov/ngx-cacheable/blob/master/README.md)

+## Tutorial

+For more information regarding how to use use this project check out the [CMS Tutorial](https://github.com/revaturelabs/cms-meta/wiki/CMS-Tutorial)